+Any car blocking the pit lane during refuelling may incur a penalty.
+All cars being refuelled in the pit lane must be removed from the lane before being refuelled.

+- 13.02.
 10 second penalty in qualification will be given for: Corner cutting.

-Deliberate collision with another car [in addition to championship warning].

-1 lap penalty will be given for:

-[a] Any car that is manually aided over the timing line at ANY time during a heat or final.
-Stop/go penalties will be given in finals for: Corner cutting.
+Incorrect use of the pit-lane [e.g. impeding the pit-lane whilst re-filling a car, stepping into the pit-lane, releasing a car into the path of another car].
+Deliberate collision with another car [in addition to championship warning]. - 13.03.
+1 lap penalty will be given for: - a.
+Any car that is manually aided over the timing line at ANY time during a heat or final. - 13.04.
+Stop/go penalties will be given in finals for:

+Corner cutting.
+Incorrect use of the pit-lane [e.g. impeding the pit-lane whilst re-filling a car, stepping into the pit-lane, releasing a car into the path of another car].